close global

 The Singapore Grand Prix will get underway at 8pm local time (1pm BST) on Sunday, avoiding absolutely scorching temperatures and likely rain early in the day.

-Once again, the organisers have done a fantastic job booking the weather with whichever deity they've slipped a fiver to, with low winds, just a 25 per cent chance of any precipitation, and a positively reasonable 27 degree race forecast.
+Once again, the organisers have done a fantastic job booking the weather with whichever deity they've slipped a fiver to, with low winds, a zero per cent chance of any precipitation, and a positively reasonable 28 degrees Celsius forecast, although that will have a real feel of 37 degrees with 76 per cent humidity.

-It's not even going to be particularly windy, with the wind set to be gently rustling the flags at a shade under 5 mph, with gusts of up to 11 or 12.
+It's not even going to be particularly windy, with the wind set to be gently rustling the flags at a shade under five mph.
 Barely enough to make the steam coming off a cartoon pie deviate into a dog's nostrils.

 READ MORE: Zak Brown announces $4.1billion McLaren sale